Blaisorblade/pdbp.github.io/index.md

 belong to the same `package pdbp.computation`.

-`trait Computation` is a *type class* that will gradually be explained later in this section.
+`trait Computation` is a *type class* that will gradually be explained later in this document.
 `trait Computation` *declares* the *computational capabilities* of *computation descriptions*.

 We often write *computation* instead of *computation description*.